wesovilabs/beyond/docs/advices/before.md

 func() Before
 ```

-In file `advice/tracing.go` we can find a couple of functions that we will use to register the advice.
+In this file we see the next functions:
 ```go
 func NewTracingAdvice() api.Before {
   return &TracingAdvice{}